behave/behave/README.md

 If you don't give the --procceses option, then behave should work like it always did.

-The exitcode will be the number of failed features.
-So if all your scenarios pass, then all features must have passed - giving you an exitcode of 0.
-Makes sense, yes? :)

 Because you'd be running scenarios in parallel, it would be madness to allow all the pids to print to stdout while running.
 You'll just get a scrambled mess.
 Instead, I opted to print out one asterisk for every scenario that is completed to stderr(it's unbuffered, so it'll appear immediately) so you have at least a little idea about the progress behave is making.
 Note that you can give --no-capture to see all the madness if you want; I don't know how that'd be helpful to you in parallel-running tests but it's an option.

 Example output that shows up after all scenarios have been processed.